Spin squeezing

-Spin squeezing is a quantum process that decreases the variance of one of the angular momentum components in an ensemble of particles with a spin.
-The quantum states obtained are called spin squeezed states.
-Such states can be used for quantum metrology, as they can provide a better precision for estimating a rotation angle than classical interferometers.
+Spin squeezing is a quantum process that decreases the variance of one of the angular momentum quadratures below the standard quantum limit, at the expense of increasing variance in another, in an ensemble of particles with spin.
+This is achieved by somehow entangling the individual spin states within the ensemble.The quantum states obtained are called spin squeezed states.
+Such states have been proposed for quantum metrology, to allow a better precision for estimating a rotation angle than classical interferometers.